Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Bending effects

+Approximation \eqref{eq:approx} guarantees any force dependent on spatial derivatives of $R$ will be small.
+However, incorporating ideal valves into an elastic tube governed by \eqref{eq:force_balance} leads to spatial discontinuities in $R$ and cusps in $Q$ at the valve locations.
+In biological terms, there is no coupling between adjacent lymphangions separated by closed valves since our force balance equation \eqref{eq:force_balance} only accounts for radial forces.
+To couple adjacent lymphangions, we can add a small bending force so that our force-balance equation becomes

-Alternatively, any other force that depends on the spatial derivatives of $R$ (such as tension) should resolve our problem \citep{Macdonald_Arkill_Tabor_McHale_Winlove_2008}.
-Since $h^2R_0^2/\lambda^4 \ll 1 $, it is tempting to drop the bending terms and focus only on the stretching as we did throughout the paper.
-Indeed, this new term does not affect the large scale pumping properties in the tube, justifying our use of \eqref{eq:PR}.
-See figure \ref{fig:bend}.
-The solutions with and without bend for a realistic choice of $\alpha \equiv h^2 R_0^2/\lambda^4$ differ only near the closed valves.
-Introducing a small bending term smooths out $\bar{R}$ and $\bar{Q}$, but the pressure distribution is kept discontinuous.
+Peristalsis with bending of this form was studied in \cite{Takagi_Balmforth_2011}, and a similar term involving a second-order spatial derivative was considered in \cite{Macdonald_Arkill_Tabor_McHale_Winlove_2008}.
+Since $\alpha \equiv h^2R_0^2/\lambda^4 \ll 1 $, it is tempting to drop the bending terms and focus only on the stretching as we did throughout the paper.
+Indeed, this new term does not affect the large-scale pumping properties in the tube, justifying our use of \eqref{eq:PR}.
+The solutions with bend for a realistic choice of $\alpha$ (figure \ref{fig:bend}) are similar to the case without bend (figure \ref{fig:convergence}).
+The key difference is that the radius is now continuous and the flow is now smooth in regions of a finite number of closed valves (dashed line), but the pressure distribution remains discontinuous.
 The mean flow for the two cases is essentially the same.
-Notice that approximation \eqref{eq:approx} guarantees any force dependent on spatial derivatives of $R$ will be small.
+Notice that adding spatial derivatives to our force-balance equation does not affect the homogenization procedure described in section \ref{sec:valves}, so the valve continuum can easily be generalized to incorporate more complicated tube mechanics.
+The valve continuum still succeeds in capturing the simplified dynamics for a tube with bend, as can be seen by comparing the solid and dashed lines in figure \ref{fig:bend}.

-\subsection{Gaussian forcing}
+\section{Gaussian forcing}

-In the main text, all results were given assuming $f(\xi) = \cos(2\pi \xi)$.
-In order to demonstrate the generality of our small amplitude results, here we show the results when $f$ takes the form of a Gaussian wave train.
+In the main text, all numerical results were given assuming $f(\xi) = \cos(2\pi \xi)$.
+In order to demonstrate the generality of our small-amplitude results and highlight some features absent from the sine waves, here we show the results when $f$ takes the form of a gaussian wave train.
+For the forward-propagating wave, $f$ takes the form

-Notice that $f'(0)=0$, and $f''(0)<0$ so that the valve opens at $\xi=0$.
-A summary of the results with a comparison to the theory is given in figure \ref{fig:Gauss}.
-The small-amplitude theory works well at approximating the fraction of open valves and mean flow when $\eta<1$, just like with the sinusoidal forcing.